lukkeutgens/Homelab/proxmox/installation.md

 - Add the `No subscription` repository: `http://download.proxmox.com/debian/pve`

 Update the Proxmox server:
 1. Go back to Updates and then above you can click `refresh`.
-Proxmox will then read the new repositories for updates.
+Proxmox will check the repositories for updates.
 2. When done click `>...
 Upgrade` and a console will open to update the full Proxmox node.
 Sometimes you will need to reboot.
 Close the console and reboot from the Proxmox-UI.